 I ask that Darknet Proxy, upon receipt of this counter-notification, restore the material in dispute, unless the complainant files suit against me within ten (10) days, pursuant to 17 USC 512(g)(2)(B).

-My name, address, and telephone number are:
+My name, address, telephone number, and email are:

 I hereby consent to the jurisdiction of Federal District Court for the judicial district in which I reside (or, if my address is outside the United States, the jurisdiction of the Federal District Court for the Los Angeles, California judicial district).